Favoritism and Flooding: Clientelism and Allocation of Irrigation Water. 2019. World Development 114, 175-195.

 Elites may offer patronage to rural clients by providing insurance and income protection in return for political support.
 I test if an increase in accountability due to the transition to federal democracy in Pakistan results in higher sharecropping (risk-pooling agricultural contracts) by politician landlords.
 Using a tenant level panel and a difference-in-difference framework, I find that tenants of politicians receive greater access to land for sharecropping and other private goods after the election, relative to other tenant households.
 These results demonstrate that sharecropping allows landlord politicians to offer patronage.
 I argue that this ability to use sharecropping for paternalism is lower when the efficiency cost of sharecropping is high.
 Theoretical literature suggests that agricultural technology change should lower the incentives for sharecropping.
 I construct a measure of exogenous technological change, and show that such change in technology reduces the likelihood of landlords’ election in historically landlord dominated areas.

 Using a randomized controlled trial, we provide rice farmers in Bangladesh with a leaf color chart (LCC) that allows farmers to optimize the timing of application of nitrogen-based fertilizers.
 We follow the treatment and control farmers one season and two years after the intervention.
-Treated farmers adjust timing in the post intervention season by applying less when nitrogen absorption by plants and thus returns to fertilizer is low, resulting in lower fertilizer usage overall.
+Treated farmers adjust timing in the post-intervention season by applying less when nitrogen absorption by plants and thus returns to fertilizer is low, resulting in lower fertilizer usage overall.
 Two years after the intervention, treatment farmers invest in more irrigation and experience marginally better yield, but have reverted to old fertilizer management practices.
 Persistence in farmers’ fertilizer practices is driven by their own experience with the intervention.
 Farmers pay attention to the change in personal farm output—treatment farmers who had a positive experience (i.e. better farm output after using the LCC) continue to use the LCC and follow the prescribed fertilizer usage guidelines.
 Conversely, treatment farmers who did not experience higher farm yield after the intervention demonstrate worse fertilizer application practices.
 These differences only exist at the second followup and not at the first followup round, indicating that farmer characteristics are less likely to drive this heterogeneity, and unexpected output shocks may affect the learning process.
 Instrumental variable analysis confirms that unexpected, aggregate shocks that lead some farmers to experience an increase in yield drive persistence in usage and treatment effects of the LCC.

 Works in Progress

-We use a field experiment in Bangladesh where randomly chosen farmers were given crop- and variety-specific recommendation for the quantity of fertilizer to be applied.
+We use a field experiment in Bangladesh where randomly chosen farmers were given crop- and variety-specific recommendations for the quantity of fertilizer to be applied.
 We measure whether these recommendations affect plot level fertilizer use, yield, and profit.
 In a previous study, Islam and Beg (2019) found that Bangladeshi farmers use fertilizer inefficiently, at times when not needed, and often in more quantity than required.
 Efficient application of fertilizer can be welfare enhancing as it would reduce costs and can increase income.
 In this study, farmers in the first treatment arm (T1) of the two armed-treatment received crop- and variety-specific recommendations for individual plots based on the soil test result of those particular plots.
 Farmers in the second treatment group (T2) received community-based crop- and variety-specific recommendations based on the government information already available for the farmers.
 The results show that T1 treatment had weak effects on the difference in the quantity of TSP used between endline and baseline, while T2 had negative effects (3.5 percent) on the extensive margin of TSP use, it reduced yield (6.6 percent), revenue (9.5 percent) and profit (42 percent).
 These results suggest that government recommendations do not serve the individual need of the farmers.
-It also suggests that only providing the farmers with required quantity does not influence their fertilizer use patterns much.
+It also suggests that only providing the farmers with the required quantity does not influence their fertilizer use patterns much.

 Other Selected Works in Progress

-“From Remedial to Grade Level: Secondary School Readiness Program in Odisha, India” (with Anne Fitzpatrick, Adrienne Lucas, Jason Kerwin, and Wahed Rahman): Baseline completed, follow-up visits underway.
+“From Remedial to Grade Level: Secondary School Readiness Program in Odisha, India” (with Anne Fitzpatrick, Adrienne Lucas, Jason Kerwin, and Khandker Wahed Rahman): Baseline completed, follow-up visits underway.

 Seasonal Dropping-Out: using novel data to study attendance and enrollment in response to shocks.
 [Abstract]